dbashford/mimosa-npm-web-dependencies/README.md

 If the `main` file has no dependencies, like with, for instance, jquery (it is already bundled), then that file is copied into `vendor.javascripts` directory inside a folder named for the module.

+Note: This module does NOT install your NPM dependencies for you.
+NPM does a great job of that.

 ### Command: `mimosa npmweb`

 This module adds a new command, `mimosa npmweb`, to your project.
 When executed, the `npmweb` command will inject NPM installed libraries into your web application's vendor directories.
 The `npmweb` command ignores any cache and installs libraries whether they have changed or not.